 Oxfordshire: Nominations close on 24 October 2022.
 The Young Scientist of the Year 2022 will take place on 16 November 2022 at the Oxford University Museum of Natural History.

 Buckinghamshire: Nominations close on 31 October 2022.
 The date and venue for the award event will be confirmed soon.

 For further information please contact [email protected]

-The Oxfordshire 2019 event took place on 16th October at the University of Oxford Museum of Natural History.
-Read what happened here.
+Oxfordshire 2019 at the University of Oxford Museum Natural History Museum: read what happened here.

-The Buckinghamshire 2019 event took place on Monday 25th November at New Bucks University.
-Read what happened here.
+Buckinghamshire 2019 at New Bucks University: read what happened here.